abraraamer/switchboard/readme.txt

 == Upgrade Notice ==

 = 2.7.0 =
 All custom setting types must use the `ot_validate_setting_input_safe` filter to sanitize user input data.
-OptionTree will attempt to sanitize the data, but data loss could happen with custom setting types when saving — so please update them.
-Additionally, please install OptionTree on a test server, or backup your database, before upgrading your live site.
+Switchboard will attempt to sanitize the data, but data loss could happen with custom setting types when saving — so please update them.
+Additionally, please install Switchboard on a test server, or backup your database, before upgrading your live site.
 This version contains breaking changes!

 = 2.3.0 =
-As with each major release, please install OptionTree on a test server before upgrading your live site.
+As with each major release, please install Switchboard on a test server before upgrading your live site.

 = 2.1.4 =
 If you're not the developer of this theme, please ask them to test compatibility with version 2.1 before upgrading.
 If you are the developer, I urge you to do the same in a controlled environment.